naveen2803/react-native/README.md

 This will start the project locally and a webpage will open with the QR code.

 ### To view this app on a mobile, install the "expo client" app on your mobile
-- Use your phone's(iPhone) camera and scan the QR
+- Use your phone's(iPhone) camera and scan the QR code
-- Select to open the app with expo option in the popup
+- Select to open the app with expo option from the popup